Clinically Reviewed by Brandy Chalmers, M.A., LPC, NCC

 - Enhance your environment.
 Along with avoiding external sources of stress and anxiety, you can focus on creating an environment that is soothing.
 Try playing calming music in the background as you work or clean or exercise.
 Open blinds and curtains to let natural sunlight into your space.
 Burn candles or diffuse essential oils with relaxing scents.

 - Don’t push yourself.
 Be kind to yourself at this time.
 Your body is experiencing great emotional, physical, and hormonal changes, and you might find that you are now overwhelmed by activities that used to feel routine.
 It’s okay to say no — to cancel plans, to ask for a rain check, to reschedule appointments.

 - Take breaks.
 It’s also okay if you need more frequent breaks from work and other activities than you did before you were pregnant.
 If you find yourself feeling stressed and anxious, try stepping away from your desk and taking a few deep breaths, taking a pause to focus simply on breathing in and out.
 Take breaks at least every two hours to stretch, hydrate, and snack.
 If it’s possible, stop work for the day if you feel overly anxious or tired.

-A growing body of research suggests that mindfulness exercises during pregnancy are an excellent way to reduce anxiety.
+A growing body of research suggests that mindfulness exercises during the perinatal period is an excellent way to reduce anxiety.

 The term “mindfulness” is a meditation technique that involves being present in the moment, tuning in to our body’s sensations and thoughts in that moment, and accepting whatever we are feeling or sensing with gentleness and grace.